hogehuga/epss-db/README.md

 4. Run "epss-import.sh" script. (ex. `$sh epss-import.sh`)
 5. We'll investigate EPSS! (ex. `$sqlite3 epss-db.sqlite3`)

+If you want to add data for a specific day, please use epss-add.sh.
+(It is assumed that daily data will be added after the database is created.)

+6. Run "epss-add.sh -d YYYY-MM-DD". (ex. `$sh epss-add.sh -d 2023-12-31`)

 ## CAUTION

 - Be careful about disk usage fees.